UniMath/agda-unimath/src/orthogonal-factorization-systems/fiberwise-orthogonal-maps.lagda.md

 This remains to be formalized.

-### Fiberwise orthogonal maps are closed under coproducts
+### Fiberwise orthogonal maps are closed under products

 This remains to be formalized.